Skip to main content

 WHAT YOU STUDY

 Courses will include content in normal human anatomy and physiology, therapeutic massage, ethical/legal issues, business practices, nutrition and psychology.
+Students should be able to perform entry level therapeutic massage with various populations throughout the lifespan.

 WHAT YOU CAN DO